 Studies have shown that children who see their parents read or concentrate on quiet activities are more likely to find it natural to spend time over books.
 Completing work or admin while your children are doing their homework reinforces the good study environment for homework and encourages them to think that taking time to study is part of normal life.

 Helping them to help themselves

-A recent UK poll showed that 83% of parents of 9 to 13 year olds struggled to help with homework because they found the tasks too hard (The Guardian Online, 23.03.10).
+A recent UK poll showed that 83% of parents of 9 to 13-year-olds struggled to help with homework because they found the tasks too hard (The Guardian Online, 23.03.10).
 However, parents do not need to be an expert in year 7 Mathematics or year 12 Chemistry to be helpful.
 In later life, a child will feel much more control over their studies, satisfaction in their work and perform better in exams if they have been encouraged to think through problems and work through difficult questions.
 Telling them the answer won’t help them.
-Identifying specific areas they do not understand and finding the answer in their reference books, class notes or internet is much better than giving them the answer on a plate.
-Eventually this will empower them to do the same by themselves.
+Identifying specific areas they do not understand and finding the solution in their reference books, class notes or the internet is much better than giving them the answer on a plate.
+Eventually, this will empower them to do the same by themselves.